amtep/ck3-tiger/annotations.md

 If you specify both key and text, reports that match both of them are suppressed.

 You can only specify one key and one text value.
 If you want to suppress multiple, do it with multiple `tiger-ignore` directives.

+You can add key and text to begin directives but not to end directives.

 ## File types